 What is a dispute?

 A credit card dispute is a process in which you assert that there is a billing error on your account or that a merchant did not honor their terms and conditions.
+Although this can include instances of unauthorized use, typically dispute issues or errors are with merchants that are authorized to charge your credit card.

 If you file a dispute about a transaction with a merchant, Capital One asks the merchant to review the disputed charge and its associated terms and conditions.
-These are usually the same terms and conditions you agreed to when you made the purchase, even if you might not have read or been thinking about them when you made the charge.

-How to File a Dispute
+How to file a dispute

-Filing a dispute may not always be the best option.
 Before you dispute a charge, do a quick double-check:

-Start with the merchant first
+Start with the merchant

 Working directly with the merchant is often the fastest way to resolve your dispute.
 Merchants are sometimes willing to resolve a concern, even if it’s outside of their policy or terms.